Create Your Garden

 Number of Petals

-The same cultivar may display single flowers with 5 petals on one specimen but 15 petals per flower on another specimen.
+The same cultivar may display single flowers with five petals on one specimen but 15 petals per flower on another specimen.
 Soil fertility may impact these variations as fewer petals tend to be produced in lean soils.

 The petals may be oval, egg-shaped, or round.
 They may be wrinkled, frilled, or display wavy margins.